 UConn's top returning linebacker, Jefferson Ashiru, projects to take up the "Cat" outside linebacker spot.
 This position calls for frequent coverage of tight ends and occasionally slot wide receivers, both duties Ashiru performed very well last year.
 After replacing the inured Graham Stewart in the Maryland game, he took extensive gameday reps and proved to be the most athletic 'backer on the roster.
 Stewart is not far behind in that regard, but was out-played by Ashiru even after his return.
 The pair will be in direct competition in the spring.

 Finally, the Dog position, or other outside linebacker spot, I believe should eventually belong to Rebuen Frank.
-Frank moved from fullback to defensive end last year in efforts to improve the team's pass rush, and rushing the passer is the primary responsibility of the "Dog".
+Frank moved from fullback to defensive end last year in an effort to improve the team's pass rush, and rushing the passer is the primary responsibility of the "Dog".
 He possesses the prototypical size here and ought to be able to hold the edge in the run game.
-Alternative candidates for this spot will also be around 6' 3", 250 pounds, but all other Huskies who fit that mold have yet to see the field or play linebacker.
+Alternative candidates for this spot will also be around 6-foot-3, 250 pounds, but all other Huskies who fit that mold have yet to see the field or play linebacker.

 They are Norris, Junior Joseph, Cole Ormsby and Brendan Battles-Santos.

 Three starters return to this unit that struggled mightily with tackling in the open field, though in contradictory fashion, could almost always be counted on in run support.
 Barring a position change, Obi Melifonwu, Ty-Meer Brown and Andrew Adams will patrol the back end of this defense, frequently in two-deep coverages.
 From this view, Melifonwu could develop into a star in the conference, and Brown is as steady as they come.
 Adams' versatility was sorely missed when he sat out the first half of the year with an injury.